Seattle Public Schools

 Parent/Guardian SBIRT Newsletters

-Seattle Public Schools SBIRT data suggests that 6% of middle schoolers and 11% of 9th graders have tried alcohol in the past year.
+Seattle Public Schools SBIRT data suggests that 15% of 6-9th graders experienced symptoms of anxiety in the 2024-25 school year.

 Overview